octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.1.0 - 2024-02-15 =
+* Added new PRO import setting allowing media to be downloaded in the background in a separate queue.
+Useful for large imports that are timing out
+* Allow filtering of properties imported by office ID(s) in RE/MAX format

 = 2.0.65 - 2024-02-09 =
 * Add ability to map statuses for sales and lettings properties in Kyero imports